Car Accidents

 Who's Liable in a Rental Car Crash?

-Policy Type What it May Cover
+Policy Type What It May Cover

-Personal Auto Insurance Often extends to rentals (check the fine print)
+Personal Auto Insurance Often extends to rentals, check the fine print

-Credit Card Insurance May provide secondary coverage
+Credit Card Insurance Secondary coverage on many cards

 Steps to Take After a Rental Car Crash

-3. Notify the rental company ASAP.
+• Notify the rental company promptly and in writing.

-5. Secure the rental agreement.
+• Secure a copy of the rental agreement.

 Types of Damages You Can Recover in a Car Accident Lawsuit